0branch/boron-library/doc/sup.md

 in the index.

 ## Reset
-Restore all working files to those listed in the index.
+Restore working files to those listed in the index.
+If no files are specified then all changed files are restored.

 If [repository mode] is not enabled then any modified files must be downloaded from an HTTP remote.
 The optional remote name can be specified in